DataDog/dd-agent/README.md

 [![Build Status](https://travis-ci.org/DataDog/dd-agent.svg?branch=master)](https://travis-ci.org/DataDog/dd-agent)

-# All Agent Checks are now frozen in preparation for the release of the [Integration SDK](http://docs.datadoghq.com/guides/integration_sdk/).
+# All Agent Checks are now frozen in preparation for the release of the [Integration SDK](https://github.com/DataDog/dd-agent/wiki/Integration-SDK).
 ## We will review and merge a few more PRs, but no new PRs will be accepted.
 ## All changes to checks from here on out should go to the [integrations-core repo](https://github.com/datadog/integrations-core) and all new checks should go to the [integrations-extras repo](https://github.com/datadog/integrations-extras).
+To learn more about how to contribute to them, please check out our [documentation](http://docs.datadoghq.com/guides/integration_sdk/).

 The Datadog Agent faithfully collects events and metrics and brings them to [Datadog](https://app.datadoghq.com) on your behalf so that